aayla-secura/mixnmatchttp/README.md

 # Handlers

-## AuthCookieHTTPRequestHandler
+## AuthCookieHTTPRequestHandler and AuthJWTHTTPRequestHandler

 Implements username:password authentication via form or JSON `POST` request.
 Has configurable file paths/endpoints for which authentication is required.

-This class is meant as a simple example of storing users and sessions in memory.
-It's recommended you implement your own class that inherits BaseAuthCookieHTTPRequestHandler and that defines the relevant methods to save, retrieve and update users and sessions.
+These classes store users and sessions in memory via `BaseAuthInMemoryHTTPRequestHandler`.
+It's recommended you implement your own class that inherits `BaseAuthCookieHTTPRequestHandler` or `BaseAuthJWTHTTPRequestHandler` and that defines the relevant methods to save, retrieve and update users and sessions (see `BaseAuthInMemoryHTTPRequestHandler`).

-If no file containing username:password is set (as a `_userfile` class attribute), it implements dummy authentication (all logins succeed).
+Users can be loaded from a file with the `load_users_from_file` method.

-  * `GET|POST /login`: Issues a `SESSION` cookie if username and password is valid
+  * `GET|POST /login`: username and password authentication
     - Supported URL parameters:
       + `goto`: Redirect to this URL
     - Required body or URL parameters (unless no userfile was given, in which case it always authenticates):
       + `username`: Username (duh)
       + `password`: Password (duh)
     - Response codes:
-      + `200 OK`: Authentication successful; `SESSION` cookie is set
+      + `200 OK`: Authentication successful; issues a `SESSION` cookie or sends a JWT `access_token` and a randon `refresh_token`
       + `401 Unauthorized`: Username or password invalid;
-      + `302 Found`: Location is as requested via the `goto` parameter
+      + `302 Found`: (For cookies only) Location is as requested via the `goto` parameter
     - Notes:
-      + Sessions are forgotten on the server side upon restart
       + Cookies are issued with the `HttpOnly` flag, and if over SSL with the `Secure` flag as well; Can optionally set SameSite
+      + Cookie, JWT and refresh token lifetimes (as well as other settings) are configurable via class attributes, see pydoc.
-  * `GET /logout`: Clears the `SESSION` cookie from the browser and the server
+  * `GET|POST /logout`: Clears the `SESSION` cookie from the browser and the server (if using cookies), or removes the refresh token (if given)
     - Supported URL parameters:
       + `goto`: Redirect to this URL
+    - Optional body parameters (for JWT only):
+      + `refresh_token`: Current refresh token to be expired server-side
     - Response codes:
       + `200 OK`: Empty body
       + `302 Found`: Location is as requested via the `goto` parameter
+    - Notes:
+      + The `POST` method is supported only for JWT auth
   * `GET|POST /changepwd`: Changes the password for a given username
     - Supported URL parameters:
       + `goto`: Redirect to this URL